Vityamin69/FF14Potd/README.md

 Download and install Obsidian from https://obsidian.md/

-In this github Click on Code -> Download ZiP
+In this github click on Code -> Download ZiP

 Unzip anywhere on your computer